There are several variations of the 1099 form, so simply asking what is a 1099 form will not get you the answer you might be looking for.

 If you performed work as an independent contractor and you earned at least $600 from a payer, that payer is required to send you a 1099-MISC form.
 But if you received less than $600 from that payer — say you received $350 — don’t expect to receive a 1099 form.

-However, let’s say you earned more than $600 for the year, but the payer fails to send out 1099 forms.
+However, let’s say you earned more than $600 for the year.
+You received the payments via check, and not electronically.
+Still, the payer fails to send out 1099 forms.
 Or let’s say you moved and forgot to tell the payer, and so you don’t receive the 1099.
-Contact the payer and ask them to quickly mail the form or a duplicate copy out to you.
+In such situations, contact the payer and ask them to quickly mail the form or a duplicate copy out to you.

 There are many many exceptions to the rules, and individual facts can make a difference.
 Always read the IRS instructions for the 1099 form carefully.
 And consult your own tax advisor for advice specific to your situation.